JellyTitan/Sofle-Pico/README.md

 <hr>

 ### Optional - low profile header pins
 - The header pins that come with the Pico are usually too long.
 You can either clip them off after soldering, or use [low profile header pins](https://www.aliexpress.us/item/3256805874707460.html).
-(My preference is 8.5mm).
+You only need 4, but I haven't seen them sold in quantities smaller than 50.
+I recommend the 20-pin 8.5mm.
+The 7.5mm, & 9.5mm work just fine too.
+If they are out of 20-pin, you can break 40-pins in twain.
 ![retention nubs](docs/images/build_guide_pico/sofle_pico_luxary_pins.png)

 <hr>